logux/docs/3-concepts/2-action.md

 # Actions

 Logux actions are very similar to [Redux actions].
-JSON objects describe what was changed in the application state.
+JSON objects describe what was changed in the [application state].
 If the user does something, the client should create action to change the state.
 State changes will update UI.

 For instance, if user press Like button, your application will create an action: